brychang/lscma/README.md

 ## **Overview**

+**NOTICE**: This is only public because Github restricts Github Pages to public repositories.
+I am using this project to explore writing a python package.

 **NOTICE**: This placeholder description was written by ChatGPT and should be reviewed and updated by the project maintainers to ensure accuracy and completeness.

 `lscma` (Light Scanning Confocal Microscopy Analysis) is a Python package for analyzing large datasets generated from light scanning confocal microscopy (LSCM).
 The package provides tools to streamline workflows, including: